plas318/Blog/Venv.md

 Venv is a popular way to set up a virtual environment in python to avoid conflicting versions and modules for different python codes.

-It is always confusing to set up a venv in python this is to memo those methods.

 ### Setting up VENV